 When it comes to retro room decor, there are a number of ways you can bring this vision to life.
-From midcentury furniture to vintage vinyl record players and everything in between, the best part about decorating your space is that you have all of the freedom to pick and choose what to include in a vinyl store and how it’s arranged in your home.
+From midcentury furniture to vintage vinyl record players, a jukebox and everything in between, the best part about decorating your space is that you have all of the freedom to pick and choose what to include in a vinyl store and how it’s arranged in your home.
 Not sure where to start?
 We have put together a list of the top retro room decor ideas for designing your space.
 Read on to discover what to include when revamping a room in a retro style.

 1. Think Art Deco

 The best way to bring retro style into a room in your home is to get into the mindset of what the term “retro” really means.
 When piecing together ideas for your retro room, keep the vintage style “art deco” close in mind: